 “Pre-diabetes and type 2 diabetes can be reversed,” Patel says.
 “With the right support and education it is not something one needs to assume will worsen over time or is not able to be managed.
 Even if you are placed on medications to control your condition, you may be able to successfully come off of those meds and not escalate the need for more.
 While receiving the diagnosis for a patient can understandably feel jarring and somewhat discouraging, knowing that it can be reversed and that they are in control of their condition can be very empowering.
 With appropriate support and guidance, even small changes to their lifestyle can start to shift their numbers in the right direction which is highly motivating,”

-Here are Patel’s top three lifestyle tips for anyone who’s managing a diabetes diagnosis:
+Here are Patel’s top three lifestyle tips for anyone who’s managing a prediabetes or type 2 diabetes diagnosis:

 1. Increase your physical activity

 A boost in daily movement is generally considered a good idea for anyone diagnosed with type 2 diabetes, and according to Patel, just about any form of movement counts, including walking, biking, running, yoga, swimming, and more.
 “Physical activity is so important,” Patel says.
 “Research shows that physical activity is critical in managing glucose control as well as lowering cardiovascular risk and improving overall well-being.”
 But be careful not to overdo it on the cardio — strength-based workouts are also essential, so consider investing in dumbbells or trying out bodyweight workouts like Pilates.
 “Resistance training should also be incorporated into physical activity as it helps maintain and increase lean muscle mass which improves insulin resistance and supports weight loss,” Patel says.